 Amber C. Fallucca

-Christian K. Anderson is Associate Professor of Higher Education at the University of South Carolina, USA.
+Christian K. Anderson is Associate Professor of Higher Education in the Department of Educational Leadership and Policies at the University of South Carolina, USA.

-Amber C. Fallucca is Director of the quality enhancement plan (QEP) and Associate Director for the Center for Integrative and Experiential Learning (CIEL) at the University of South Carolina, USA.
+Amber C. Fallucca is Director of the Quality Enhancement Plan and Associate Director for the Center for Integrative and Experiential Learning at the University of South Carolina, USA.
 She is also an affiliate faculty member in the Higher Education and Student Affairs Program.